FloatingArrayDesign/FAModel/famodel/ontology/README.md

 ### Mooring Line Configurations

 The mooring line configurations lists the segment lengths and line types that make up each mooring line.
-Each line has a name that can then be specified as the MooringConfigID in the mooring systems section.
+Each line has a name that can then be specified as the MooringConfigID in the [mooring systems](#mooring-systems) section.
 The span is specified for each configuration, which represents the distance in the x-y plane between the two connection points of the line - i.e. between fairlead and anchor, or for shared lines, fairlead and fairlead.

 Fairlead radius and fairlead depth are specified in the [Platform](#platforms) section.
  Each line contains a list of sections that details the line section type and length.
-The line type name connects to information in the mooring [line section properties](#mooring-line-section-properties) if the keyword 'type' is used.
-If 'mooringFamily' is instead specified (as in the catenary_1 example below), the mooring line properties are determined from MoorPy MooringProps values.
-In the latter case, the nominal diameter in m 'd_nom' must also be provided for that line section.
+The line type name connects to information in the [mooring line section properties](#mooring-line-section-properties) if the keyword 'type' is used.
+If 'mooringFamily' is instead specified (as in the catenary_1 example below), the mooring line properties are determined from MoorPy MoorProps values.
+In the latter case, the nominal diameter in [m] 'd_nom' must also be provided for that line section.
 Additionally, before and after each line section has an optional input which can list the ID of a [connector type](#mooring-connectors), such as an H-link or buoy.
 This information allows the weight and buoyancy of the connections to be included in the model, and provides clarity on the location of the connector relative to different line sections.
-There is also a True/False options for whether the section length is adjustable.
+There is also a True/False option for whether the section length is adjustable.

 Shared or suspended lines may also have an optional 'symmetric' input which, if set to true, signifies that the line is symmetric and only the first half of the line is provided in the 'sections' list.
 When loaded in to the project class, the mooring object will automatically be fully filled out by mirroring